averkinderen/mscloud.github.io/_posts/2020-06-10-Publish-New-Azure-APIM-Developer_portal.md

 **You will need to add 2 new listeners**:

 You wil need to create 2 listeners.
-One for the management endpoint on http and one for https:
+One for the management endpoint on https on port 3443 and one for https on port 443:

 ![listener https]({{ site.url }}/assets/images/2020-06-10-AzureAPI-ListenerhttpsManagement.png)

 **You will also need to add 2 new routing rules**:

-Create 2 new routing rules for http and https:
+Create 2 new routing rules for:

 ![add https routing rule]({{ site.url }}/assets/images/2020-06-10-AzureAPI-addroutingrulehttps.png)